 Good morning!
 I'm Anthony McGuire!

-And I'm Matt Courntey!
-Welcome to another exciting episode of the "Bear Facts", the show where each week we bring you all the news from Bishop Garrigan High School.
+And I'm Theresa McGuire!
+Welcome to another episode of the "Bear Facts", the weekly radio show from Bishop Garrigan High School.

-Our Senior Spotlight this week shines on Tim Richter.
-Here to tell you about him is Chris Reinhart.
+Our senior spotlight this week shines on Lindsay Schiltz.
+Here to tell you about her is Anthony.

 "Bear Facts" Home Page